Application and Contact Information

 About The Farm Apprentice Mentoring Program

-The program started with 10 graduates and most recently in 2020, has developed to graduate 24 apprentices.
+The program started with 10 graduates in 2015 and has developed to graduate 24 apprentices in 2020.
 In 2016, The Maui County Office of Economic Development funded a 5-month FAM planning process that guided the development of the program to include a 10 module curriculum used today.
-The program has also recently added an on-farm immersion component, and a Continuing Education and Training awards Certificate of Professional Development through the University of Hawaii College’s Office.
-The program is continuing to develop and we invite you to become a part of sustainable agriculture on Maui!
+The program has also recently added an on-farm immersion component, and a Continuing Education and Training award of a Certificate of Professional Development through the University of Hawaii College’s Office.
+The program is continuing to develop and we invite you to become a part of sustainable and regenerative agriculture on Maui!

-Many of these classes were provided in partnership with the UH Maui College Office of Continuing Education (OCET), and the Sustainable Living Institute of Maui.
+Mahalo Nui Loa to all of our supporters!
+Many of these classes are provided in partnership with the UH Maui College Office of Continuing Education (OCET), and the Sustainable Living Institute of Maui.
 Without their support, this program is not possible.

 The FAM program was been funded by the County of Maui, the Atherton Family Foundation, and the four Chapters of HFUU over the years.